aredridel/html5/README.md

 Use `npm`, or to use the git checkout, read on.

-You'll need to initialize git submodules if you're pulling this from my git repository.
+You'll need to fetch dependencies or initialize git submodules if you're pulling this from my git repository.

+	npm install

+or

 	git submodules init

-To give it a test, set up your environment, including the directory containing the built dom.js from jsdom:

-	export NODE_PATH=lib:deps/jsdom/lib

-Or copy the contents of the jsdom lib directory to ~/.node_libraries/

 and give it a run: